Skip to content

 1: To define the scaling factor, cartloader requires either a JSON file (via --scale-json) or a direct scale value using --units-per-um.
 When using --scale-json, make sure the JSON file has microns_per_pixel information.

-FICTURE analysis
+FICTURE Analysis

 Parameter Required Type Description